Anne J. Shiu

 Research Experience for Undergraduates 2017:

-The Department of Mathematics at Texas A&M will host an eight-week Research Experience for Undergraduates (REU) from May 31 to July 22, 2016.
-I will mentor
+The Department of Mathematics at Texas A&M hosted an eight-week Research Experience for Undergraduates (REU) from May 31 to July 22, 2016.
+I mentored

 Results and photos from the 2015 REU are here.

 In Fall 2016, I am teaching Discrete Mathematics (Math 302, section 501; Tues/Thurs 12:45 PM to 2:00 PM).